datacg/covid-19-death-rate/README.md

 ## Installation <a name="installation"></a>

-The application is only a Jupyter Notebook file (Python 3.*):
+There is no installation.
+The application is just a Jupyter Notebook (Python 3. *) file:

 - ["covid-19-death-rate.ipynb"](https://github.com/datacgi/covid-19-death-rate/blob/main/covid-19-death-rate.ipynb)